Data Sources

 When a free PDF is available, we display a green "Free PDF" button on the result card.
 Results are cached for 30 days to reduce API load.
 Unpaywall does not require an API key; we identify ourselves with a contact email as requested by their API terms.

-In addition to OpenAlex and Crossref, Scholise uses Anthropic's Claude AI with web search capabilities to discover academic sources across the open web.
-This includes results from:
+In addition to direct database retrieval, Scholise uses assisted discovery workflows to surface additional scholarly sources across the open web.
+This may include results from:

 - Google Scholar and PubMed